-The distribution of total ozone over Earth varies with geographic location and on daily to seasonal timescales.
-These variations are caused by large-scale movements of stratospheric air and the chemical production and destruction of ozone.
+The distribution of total ozone over Earth varies with geographic location and on daily and seasonal timescales.
+These variations are caused by large-scale movements of stratospheric and tropospheric air and the chemical production and destruction of ozone.
 Total ozone is generally lowest at the equator and highest in midlatitude and polar regions.

 Total ozone.
-The total ozone column at any location on the globe is defined as the sum of all the ozone in the atmosphere directly above that location.
-Most ozone resides in the stratospheric ozone layer and a small percentage (about 10%) is distributed throughout the troposphere (see Q1).
-Total ozone column values are often reported in Dobson units denoted as "DU."
+The total column of ozone at any location on the globe is defined as the sum of all the ozone in the atmosphere directly above that location.
+Most ozone resides in the stratospheric ozone layer and a small percentage (about 5 to 10%) is distributed throughout the troposphere (see Q1).
+Total column ozone values are usually reported in Dobson units denoted as "DU."
 Typical values vary between 200 and 500 DU over the globe, with a global average abundance of about 300 DU (see Figure Q3-1).
-The quantity of ozone molecules required for total ozone to be 300 DU could form a layer of pure ozone gas at Earth's surface having a thickness of only 3 millimeters (0.12 inches) (see Q1), which is about the height of a stack of 2 common coins.
-It is remarkable that a layer of pure ozone only 3 millimeters thick protects life on Earth's surface from harmful UV radiation emitted by the Sun (see Q2).
+The ozone molecules required for total ozone to be 300 DU would form a layer of pure ozone gas at Earth's surface having a thickness of only 3 millimeters (0.12 inches) (see Q1), which is about the height of a stack of 2 common coins, if these molecules could be isolated and compressed.
+It is remarkable that a layer of pure ozone only 3 millimeters thick protects life on Earth's surface from most of the harmful UV radiation emitted by the Sun (see Q2).

 Global distribution.
 Total ozone varies strongly with latitude over the globe, with the largest values occurring at middle and high latitudes during most of the year (see Figure Q3-1).
-This distribution is the result of the large-scale circulation of air in the stratosphere that slowly transports ozone from the tropics, where ozone production from solar ultraviolet radiation is highest, toward the poles.
+This distribution is the result of the large-scale circulation of air in the stratosphere that slowly transports ozone-rich air from high altitudes in the tropics, where ozone production from solar ultraviolet radiation is largest, toward the poles.
 Ozone accumulates at middle and high latitudes, increasing the vertical extent of the ozone layer and, at the same time, total ozone.
-Values of total ozone are generally smallest in the tropics for all seasons.
-An exception in recent decades is the region of low values of ozone over Antarctica during spring in the Southern Hemisphere, a phenomenon known as the Antarctic ozone hole (dark blue, Figure Q3-1; also see Q10 and Q11).
+The total column of ozone is generally smallest in the tropics for all seasons.
+An exception since the mid-1980s is the region of low values of ozone over Antarctica during spring in the Southern Hemisphere, a phenomenon known as the Antarctic ozone hole (dark blue, Figure Q3-1; also see Q10 and Q11).

 Seasonal distribution.
-Total ozone also varies with season, as shown in Figure Q3-1 using two-week averages of ozone taken from 2009 satellite observations.
-March and September plots represent the early spring and autumn seasons in the Northern and Southern Hemispheres.
+Total ozone also varies with season, as shown in Figure Q3-1 using two-week averages of ozone taken from satellite observations acquired in 2021.
+March and September plots represent the early spring and autumn seasons in the Northern and Southern Hemispheres, respectively.
 June and December plots similarly represent the early summer and winter seasons.
-During spring, total ozone exhibits maximums at latitudes poleward of about 45°N in the Northern Hemisphere and between 45° and 60°S in the Southern Hemisphere.
+During spring, total ozone exhibits maximums at latitudes poleward of about 45° N in the Northern Hemisphere and between 45° and 60° S in the Southern Hemisphere.
 These spring maximums are a result of increased transport of ozone from its source region in the tropics toward high latitudes during late autumn and winter.
 This poleward ozone transport is much weaker during the summer and early autumn periods and is weaker overall in the Southern Hemisphere.